The c-projective symmetry algebras of K\"ahler surfaces: Proof of Theorem (Degenerate type)

 \subsubsection{Case D2b}

 The metric $h$ is

-We thus have the following three scenarios: \begin{enumerate} \item Any homothetic vector field of $h$ is a multiple of the proper homothetic vector field $\partial_{s_0}$. \item The metric $h$ admits a 2-dimensional homothetic algebra and is as in Lemma~\ref{la:D2b.D3.2D-hom-algebra}. \item The metric $h$ has constant curvature.
-It follows that it is flat. \end{enumerate}
+We thus have the following three scenarios: \begin{enumerate} \item Any homothetic vector field of $h$ is a multiple of the proper homothetic vector field $\partial_{s_0}$. \item The metric $h$ admits a 2-dimensional homothetic algebra and is as in Lemma~\ref{la:D2b.D3.2D-hom-algebra} with $C=-(\beta+2)$. \item The metric $h$ has constant curvature.
+Due to Lemma~\ref{la:metric.f.constant}, it follows that $h$ is flat. \end{enumerate}

 \textbf{Scenario 1 ($\dim(\homalg(h))=1$).} The metric $h$ in this scenario only admits the proper homothetic vector fields $u = \xi\del_{s_0}$ ($\xi\in\RR$).
 Following the same steps as before, we find $v^0=\xi$ and the PDE system for $v^1(x_1,s_0,s_1)$,